Parenting support for families of children with special educational needs and disabilities (SEND)

 Dads of Disabled Children: A resource for dads by dads

 The Dads of Disabled Children is a research advisory group set up in 2019 which consisted of a group of local fathers working with the University of Warwick.
 Their project involved a consideration of the well-being of disabled children and their families.
 The dads have created a video-based resource on key themes around maintaining their own well-being within the family.

 Find out more information and view the videos on the Dads of Disabled Children page.

 SEND supported runs in the south of the county.
 They can help families better understand and manage their child's special educational needs and disabilities.
 As well as information and resources for families they run a rolling programme of bookable workshops on autism spectrum conditions, ADHD, PDA and sensory needs.

-This service is for children and young people aged 7-18 (up to their 19th birthday) who are on the neurodevelopmental waiting list for an autism diagnosis, or who have previously received a diagnosis but require support to manage both their and their family’s needs.
+The first is for children and young people aged 7-18 (up to their 19th birthday) who are on the neurodevelopmental waiting list for an autism diagnosis or have previously received a diagnosis but require support to manage both their and their family’s needs.
 Support is also offered to parents and carers.
 The service is NOT open to anyone who is working with CAMHS RISE for therapeutic work, or those working with Social Care or a Family Support Worker.

 We have put together a list of the sign language courses currently available in Warwickshire.

 The curly hair project